Image via Kristina King/Shutterstock

 Mild, infrequent bouts of reverse sneezing are usually normal and don’t require any form of treatment.
 If you want to try to help shorten your pet’s episode, you can softly blow in his face, massage his throat, or hold his nostrils closed for a few seconds.
 This may bring the bout of reverse sneezing to a quicker end.

 Appropriate treatment for excessive reverse sneezing depends on the underlying cause.
 Dogs with nasal mites are typically given ivermectin, milbemycin, or selamectin several times over the course of a few weeks.
 Sometimes veterinarians will treat dogs with these medications without a definitive diagnosis of nasal mites since the parasites are not always easy to find.
 Foreign material within the nasal passages or nasopharynx may be able to be removed by hand or via rhinoscopy.
 Surgery is usually necessary to remove masses and correct anatomical abnormalities.
-Infections can be treated with proper antibiotics or other medications.
-Antihistamines and/or corticosteroid medications may be prescribed if a pet’s reverse sneezing is thought to be caused by allergies.
+Infections can be treated with proper antibiotics for dogs or other medications.
+Allergy medicine for dogs may be prescribed if a pet’s reverse sneezing is thought to be caused by allergies.

 If you have any questions regarding your pet’s symptoms, try to catch an episode on video and show it to your veterinarian during your pet’s examination.
 Chances are, no matter how frequently something happens at home, it won’t occur during your appointment.